 It’s also a great opportunity to mention personal achievements if you haven’t already done so: but as previously suggested try and make sure they actually are of some note and indicate qualities of interest to the employer.

 You might, in reality, be a bit of a “solo” person but now is not the time to emphasise interests that reflect this: something involving sociability or teamwork is best.
 But try and avoid the clichés i.e. “socialising with friends”

 Make sure that if you have put “hobbies and interests” on your CV that your answer reflects these.
 Also ensure that you can back up that section of your CV: if you’ve claimed to enjoy going to the Theatre you might need to discuss a recent play you saw!

 Career expectations and other management consultancy job interview questions

 Question 16: What would your first 30, 60, or 90 days look like in this role?

-State what you require to get started in your new management consultancy role, for example, current project information, company familiarisation, knowledge of team resources and staff expertise.
+You will need a reasonable idea of the job and the context to be able to answer this question so don’t be afraid to ask.
+For example, current project information, company familiarisation, knowledge of team resources and staff expertise.
 Identify an area where you could contribute immediately.
 A well thought through answer here is vital.
 Prove you can hit the ground running, show enthusiasm and most importantly show your sector and service line expertise.

 It’s also an opportunity to reflect on your “What do you think we could do better or differently?” ideas but with caution: you need to make it clear that you feel you can make an impact with some innovative ideas but also you need to be pragmatic and will take time to collect the data and facts after your arrival.